iammaxence/psychologyTest/README.md

   - Should create stats in the current folder of the app

-- General settings

-  - delete unused tabs
+- Menu

+  - Hide menu bar when fullscreen
+  - Update menu for other OS than windows

 - Sound